e271828e/Flight.jl/docs/notes/design/framework_spec.md

   what the controller is holding.
 One interior sweep per probe.
 - **Root-finding: bracketed and derivative-free** (ITP or Brent; bisection is an acceptable fallback).
-The observed not-holding/holding bracket *is* an unconditional convergence certificate.
-Newton/AD localization is rejected: guards are guaranteed C⁰, not C¹ (clamps, table knots, saturated stretches where σ′ = 0), Newton discards the bracket for merely local guarantees, and its superlinear convergence saves a handful of microsecond probes per rare event.
-AD earns its keep in Jacobians, not in root-polishing a possibly-kinked bracketed scalar. **Convergence is a relative bracket width**: localization stops once the bracket is narrower than `localization_tol · h`, with `localization_tol` a `Simulation` deployment keyword defaulting to `1e-6` (below).
-Relative because an absolute-in-`t` tolerance is not scale-free — one number is slack at `h = 1` and unreachable at `h = 10⁻⁴`; `1e-6` because the event time can only ever be as accurate as the interpolant (`O(h⁴)`, above), so at practical `h` anything tighter buys nothing while every probe costs a full sweep — a handful of probes under ITP, ~20 even in bisection's worst case.
+The observed not-holding/holding bracket *is* an unconditional convergence certificate; Newton/AD localization is rejected (row 18).
+  **Convergence is a relative bracket width**: localization stops once the bracket is narrower than `localization_tol · h`, with `localization_tol` a `Simulation` deployment keyword defaulting to `1e-6` (below).
+Relative because an absolute-in-`t` tolerance is not scale-free (row 133); `1e-6` because the event time can only ever be as accurate as the interpolant (`O(h⁴)`, above), so at practical `h` anything tighter buys nothing while every probe costs a full sweep — a handful of probes under ITP, ~20 even in bisection's worst case.
 - **Post-event.** The boundary sequence runs at `t*` (below) → **interpolant invalidated** (the handlers made it a lie for `t > t*`) → resume integration from `t*` with the [remainder step](#g-remainder-step) targeting `tₙ₊₁` → re-check guards on the remainder,